 The software license varies from a few thousand dollars per server (Ignition) to tens of thousands for enterprise deployments (AVEVA, Rockwell).
 Total SCADA project cost including instruments, telemetry, and integration usually runs much higher: six figures for a full pad build-out is common.

-TinyPumper is built for operations where every pumper has a phone.
-Same question: 'what's happening at my wells today': different economics.
-Because the install cost of one RTU pays for ten years of TinyPumper.
+TinyPumper is built for the sites where that math never worked (or no longer works).
+Same question: "what's happening at my wells today."
+Different economics.
+Install cost of one RTU can pay for years of TinyPumper.

 See how TinyPumper works →